gyulanemeth/bluefox.email/email-marketing-concepts/strategy/goal-setting.md

 ---
 title: Goal Setting for Email Marketing
-description: Goal setting in email marketing means defining specific, measurable objectives — like list growth, engagement, or revenue — before you plan campaigns, so every send has a clear purpose.
+description: Goal setting in email marketing means defining specific, measurable objectives, like list growth, engagement, or revenue, before you plan campaigns, so every send has a clear purpose.
 ---

 # Goal Setting for Email Marketing

 **Goal setting** is the process of defining what you want your email marketing to achieve before you write a single subject line.
-Without a clear goal, it's impossible to know whether a campaign succeeded, which makes [testing and optimization](/email-marketing-concepts/testing-and-optimization/) and [metrics and analytics](/email-marketing-concepts/metrics-and-analytics/) meaningless — you can't improve toward a target that was never defined.
+Without a clear goal, it's impossible to know whether a campaign succeeded, which makes [testing and optimization](/email-marketing-concepts/testing-and-optimization/) and [metrics and analytics](/email-marketing-concepts/metrics-and-analytics/) meaningless: you can't improve toward a target that was never defined.

 ## Why Goal Setting Comes First